database not cleaned when removing a repository

 After this the database is still very large.
 I've looked in the table 'changes' and all changes related to this repository is still there.

-#2 Updated by Thomas Capricelli about 10 years ago
+#2 Updated by Thomas Capricelli over 10 years ago

 looking on internet, i managed to do it this way: